Trashpanda70/Pokemon-Game/Text Docs/README.md

 - After Red has been beaten, and a few other events/storylines have occured: You can obtain Ditto and Rotom from Wondertrade (albeit on the hard to get list)

 ## Conclusion
 This write up is given to provide information about new/changed mechanics, not storyline information.
-There will be NPCs in the beta/test versions of the game that provide the ability to listen to battle music, do WonderTrade, and explain a few other things.
+There is an NPC in the beta/test version of the game that provides the ability to listen to battle music, and explains a few other things.
 The first release, if it has not been released yet, will be an exploration release where the main objective is for a few players to get access to the map and explore it and give feedback on design before I start implementing gameplay.
 If you have any suggestions, even if the map exploration is not out yet, please feel free to let me know and I will make note of them and maybe implement them in the future.

 Since I am in college, schoolwork will be a priority over completing this game.
 I do not have much free time, so the design process is slow.